 (6) The Federal agency and name and telephone number of the agency point of contact for the action; and

-(7) The unique entity identifier approved by the GSA, of the excluded or disqualified person, if available.
+(7) The unique entity identifier approved by the GSA of the excluded or disqualified person, if available.

-(b)

-(1) The database for SAM Exclusions includes a field for the Taxpayer Identification Number (TIN) (the social security number (SSN) for an individual) of an excluded or disqualified person.
+(b)(1) The SAM.gov Exclusions includes a field for the Taxpayer Identification Number (TIN), or the social security number (SSN) for an individual, of an excluded or disqualified person.

-(2) Agencies disclose the SSN of an individual to verify the identity of an individual, only if permitted under the Privacy Act of 1974 and, if appropriate, the Computer Matching and Privacy Protection Act of 1988, as codified in 5 U.S.C.
+(2) Agencies disclose an individual’s SSN to verify an individual’s identity only if permitted under the Privacy Act of 1974 and, if appropriate, the Computer Matching and Privacy Protection Act of 1988, as codified in 5 U.S.C.
 552(a).

-§ 180.520 Who places the information into SAM Exclusions?
+§ 180.520 Who places the information into SAM.gov Exclusions?

-Federal agency officials who take actions to exclude persons under this part or officials who are responsible for identifying disqualified persons must enter the following information about those persons into SAM Exclusions:
+Federal agency officials who take actions to exclude persons under this part or officials who are responsible for identifying disqualified persons must enter the following information about those persons into SAM.gov Exclusions:

 (a) Information required by § 180.515(a);

-(b) The Taxpayer Identification Number (TIN) of the excluded or disqualified person, including the social security number (SSN) for an individual, if the number is available and may be disclosed under law;
+(b) The Taxpayer Identification Number (TIN) of the excluded or disqualified person, including the social security number (SSN) for an individual, if the number is available and may be disclosed under the law;

-(c) Information about an excluded or disqualified person, within three business days, after—
+(c) Information about an excluded or disqualified person, within three business days, after:

 (1) Taking an exclusion action;